Aliases for AADAC Gene

 GeneCards Summary for AADAC Gene

 AADAC (Arylacetamide Deacetylase) is a Protein Coding gene.
 Diseases associated with AADAC include Chanarin-Dorfman Syndrome and Gilles De La Tourette Syndrome.
 Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
-GO annotations related to this gene include hydrolase activity and triglyceride lipase activity.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and triglyceride lipase activity.
 An important paralog of this gene is AADACL2.

 UniProtKB/Swiss-Prot for AADAC Gene